 Programs + Services

-The Skin Cancer Treatment Program at Tufts Medical Center in Boston treats hundreds of patients with all forms of melanoma, basal cell carcinoma, and other skin abnormalities.
-Highly specialized treatment plans will be created depending on the type, size and aggressiveness of your tumor.
-Request an appointment today.
+Tufts Medical Center's Skin Cancer Treatment Program in Boston treats all forms of melanoma, basal cell carcinoma, and other skin abnormalities with highly specialized treatment plans.

 More information about programs and services

-The Dermatologic Surgery Clinic at Tufts Medical Center in downtown Boston provides advanced surgical treatment for both common and rare skin cancers.
+The Dermatologic Surgery Clinic at Tufts Medical Center offers advanced surgical treatment for common and rare skin cancers, conveniently located in downtown Boston.

 More information about programs and services